 Some survivors experience rumination of anger, which is defined as the propensity to think repetitively about past situations that provoked anger at the time they occurred (Fernandez et al., 2010; Sukhodolsky et al., 2001).
 Anger has shown a moderately strong relationship with a history of traumatic events in general and with a sexual victimization history in particular (Sadeh & McNeil, 2013).
 Anger rumination is posited to be the mechanism activating the stress response (through cardiovascular responses), leading to poor physical and mental health (Busch et al., 2017).
 During angry rumination, anger is re-provoked by the repeated focus on the causes and consequences of an anger-provoking incident.
 It can lead to a cycle of violence that transforms victims into perpetrators (Denson, 2013; McCullough et al., 2013).
 Being caught within anger rumination and rumination over the transgression is likely to interfere with the positive effects of the desire for revenge and forgiveness and participants' SOC, thus impairing their well-being.

 Dissociation is another maladaptive coping mechanism over the long-term that is a natural automatic self-protective response to overwhelming experiences (van der Hart, 2021).
 According to the DSM-V, dissociation in its grave form is defined as interference of the normal integrative functions of awareness, memory, identity, emotion, behavior, and perception of the self, the body, and the environment, as manifested in an altered sense of time, out-of-body experiences, de-realization, depersonalization, feeling disconnected from one's body, and feeling confused or disoriented.
 Dissociation is classically defined as a pathological response to trauma in which the victim splits daily reality into proper/effective functioning and the abuse experience (van der Hart, 2021).
 The two parts of the self, the one that acknowledges the harm and the one detached from it, are thought to operate on various levels of consciousness.
-The dissociation involves a disconnection between the traumatic event and ordinary consciousness, leading to detachment from oneself, numbness, and distortions in perceptions of reality and time (Briere, 2006), and it can exacerbate survivors emotional distress (Spiegel et al., 2011).
+The dissociation involves a disconnection between the traumatic event and ordinary consciousness, leading to detachment from oneself, numbness, and distortions in perceptions of reality and time (Briere, 2006), and it can exacerbate survivors' emotional distress (Spiegel et al., 2011).
 In addition, dissociation hampers the ability to play and fantasize as it aims to increase safety and containment (Davise, 1997).

 Since desire for revenge and forgiveness involve the memory of the transgression, emotions stemming from the offense, and imaginary scenarios, an individual with a higher level of dissociation will likely have difficulty engaging in fantasies of revenge and forgiveness.
 These individuals are likely to have higher levels of psychopathology in addition to the dissociation and lower levels of well-being and health.
 Furthermore, emotional pain will for them be unbearable, and the body may take the toll (Lane et al., 2018).